-The Komets won championships the last three seasons in the IHL before being absorbed, with three other IHL teams, by the Central Hockey League.
+The Komets won championships the last three seasons in the IHL before being absorbed, with three other IHL franchises, by the Central Hockey League.

 Fort Wayne and Odessa are tied for last place in the 18-team CHL with five points apiece.

-The Komets plan to make two additions to the lineup Friday, when they play host to Arizona (2-7-2).
+The Komets plan to add two rookies to the lineup Friday, when they play host to Arizona (2-7-2).
 They will be defenseman Steven Delisle, assigned by Columbus of the NHL, and forward Neil Musselwhite, assuming the Komets can get his immigration work papers approved in time.

-Other than that, the Komets will stick to the nucleus that has tallied only 13 goals this season.
+Other than that, the Komets will stick to the nucleus that has tallied only 13 goals.

-Franke and coach Al Sims will spend Tuesday and Wednesday conducting interviews with all of the players, something they normally do after the 10-game mark.
-Franke said he is also "doing my homework" on the myriad players available as free agents, being cut in the ECHL and being offered in trades by other CHL teams.
+Franke and coach Al Sims will spend today and Wednesday conducting interviews with all the players, something they normally do after the 10-game mark.
+Franke is also researching the players available as free agents and being offered in trades by other CHL teams.

-- Asked if he had spoken to former Komets center Colin Chaulk, who is playing in Italy this season, Franke said: "He's under contract over in Italy.
-I keep in touch.
-I just don't know right now where he would fit financially, but it's something that's crossed my mind.
-I'm not saying it's going to happen, but I'm not saying it's not going to happen.
-We'll stay in contact and see if there's a point where we do bring him back if he does happen to get out of his contract in Italy.
-But there's nothing in the works.
-There's nothing on the burner with Colin Chaulk."
+I’m not saying it’s going to happen, but I’m not saying it’s not going to happen.
+We’ll stay in contact and see if there’s a point where we do bring him back if he does happen to get out of his contract in Italy.
+But there’s nothing in the works.
+There’s nothing on the burner with Colin Chaulk.

 The Komets released defenseman David Cianfrini, who was scoreless in five games.